CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 "phase": "solid",                            // (Optional, default = "solid") What phase it is "weight": "350 g",                           // Weight, weight in grams, mg and kg can be used - "50 mg", "5 g" or "5 kg".
 For stackable items (ammo, comestibles) this is the weight per charge.
 "volume": "250 ml",                          // Volume, volume in ml and L can be used - "50 ml" or "2 L".
 For stackable items (ammo, comestibles) this is the volume of stack_size charges.
-"integral_volume": 0,                        // Volume added to base item when item is integrated into another (eg. a gunmod integrated to a gun).
+"integral_volume": "50 ml",                        // Volume added to base item when item is integrated into another (eg. a gunmod integrated to a gun).
 Volume in ml and L can be used - "50 ml" or "2 L".
+Default is the same as volume.
-"integral_weight": 0,                        // Weight added to base item when item is integrated into another (eg. a gunmod integrated to a gun)
+"integral_weight": "50 g",                        // Weight added to base item when item is integrated into another (eg. a gunmod integrated to a gun).
+Default is the same as weight.
 "longest_side": "15 cm",                     // Length of longest item dimension.
 Default is cube root of volume.
 "rigid": false,                              // For non-rigid items volume (and for worn items encumbrance) increases proportional to contents
 "insulation": 1,                             // (Optional, default = 1) If container or vehicle part, how much insulation should it provide to the contents